Essential Guide to Omnilux Men’S LED Mask

 What I find most promising are the studies that don’t focus on skin rejuvenation and instead look at outcomes like wound healing–finding that the 1072 wavelength can reduce healing time (as cited in Ngoc et al., 2022)

-A new article was published reporting results from a research study (one of the authors is an Omnilux Scientific Advisory Board Member) where the authors assessed the safety and efficacy of the Men’s mask.
+A new article by Mineroff and colleagues was published reporting results from a research study (one of the authors is an Omnilux Scientific Advisory Board Member) where the authors assessed the safety and efficacy of the Men’s mask.
 All 7 participants were men ages 25 and older that were asked to use the mask 3–5 times a week, 10 min per use, for 6 weeks.

 The key outcomes were all related to facial rejuvenation and were determined by participant reported outcomes (which is a weak level of evidence, but it is still useful) and photographic digital skin analysis.
 They included: improvement of wrinkles, pores, UV spots, brown spots, and porphyrins (which can be related to acne as some bacteria that inhabit hair follicles produce porphyrins, and these compounds can contribute to inflammation and the development of acne).